liatrio/openo11y.dev/docs/index.md

 > internal states of a system by examining its outputs[^2].

 Observability empowers organizations to easily and effectively observe key data at scale;
-Enabling decision making in order to improve the organization's culture, security, effectiveness, growth, and ultimate success.
+enabling decision making in order to improve the organization's culture, security, effectiveness, growth, and ultimate success.

 > **system** - a group of interacting, interrelated, or interdependent elements